jonasmcferreira/adventures/docs/grim/grim.md

 ### Hit Points (HP)

 Hit Points are a combination of overall health, skill, and luck.
-Most characters begin with d6HP and gain an additional d6hp at every level.

-    Hit points = Hit Dice

-This is what separates the bad assess from the masses:
+This is what separates the bad assess from the masses.

-- Characters roll for HP on 1st level.
-If they roll a 1 or a 2, too bad.
-They must keep it.
-- No “do-overs,” re-rolls, or claiming ‘interference” because the dice bounced off a pencil or a book.
-- CON score is the Max HP
+    CON score is the Max HP

-    DEFense= 10 + DEX + Armor.

 Zero HP means a character is unconscious.
 Negative HP means you are dead.
 No death saves.
 No resurrections.
 Dead.
 Deal with it.